riscv-admin/perf-analysis/CHARTER.md

 # Performance Analysis SIG

 The RISC-V Performance Analysis SIG drives the strategy and coordinates the development of end-to-end solutions for monitoring, reporting, and analyzing the performance of software executing on RISC-V systems.
-The group has governance for the software tools used in performance analysis, drives the outreach to upstream projects in this domain, and has the responsibility for ensuring that the necessary hardware mechanisms to enable these software tools are present in all existing and new RISC-V hardware specifications.
+The group has governance for the software tools used in performance analysis, drives the outreach to upstream projects in this domain, and has the responsibility for ensuring that the necessary ISA and hardware mechanisms to enable these software tools are present in all existing and new RISC-V hardware specifications.

 These performance analysis tools serve as the foundation for characterizing workloads, for assessing the performance of workloads on specific hardware and OS combinations, for evaluating micro-architectures, for tuning system configurations, and for directing compiler and software improvements.